algosup/2022-2023-project-5-algorithmics-Team-1/docs/technical.md

 ### 3_1.Accessibility

-They have access to a Local interface.<!--a ajouté -->
+They have access to a Local interface.<!--a ajouté : With two places where you can enter values, one for the mixture and another for the formula.-->

 ### 3_2.Success evaluation